gcallah/BookReviews/goodspeed.md

 recent literature on creative destruction theory is inadequate to allow me to judge if the same is true in this case.
 But it would be interesting to hear from the advocates of the theory if they believe he has adequately tested their ideas.

-## An object in motion

-"An essential conclusion of this book is that there is nothing wrong with an economic expansion that requires, as its remedy, an economic contraction" (203).

-Given the problematic aspects of G's use of data in analyzing theories different from his own, as discussed above, this reader suspects that this was not the *conclusion* of his research, but instead the *assumption* he made at its beginning, and for which he then sought confirmatory data.

 ## Conclusion